pdelfino/Projeto-livre/README.md

 [example of the final output](https://protestolivre.herokuapp.com/prev_gen/habeascorpus.pdf)

-Fail
+Failed
 ===
 This project was build in 2014, before the World Cup.
 By that time, we thought that in 2014 protests like the ones in 2013 would happen again.
-However, they didn't.
+However, they didn't happen.
 The Facebook app only got 300 likes and was used just 30 times.

 I think this was a good idea.
 But it lost the right _timing_.